Kanawha Valley Campaign of 1862: Performance and preservation

 Initially, newspaper reports were positive concerning Lightburn's performance.
 The Cleveland Morning Leader said, "The retreat was undoubtedly a masterly movement, and does great credit to Colonel Lightburn."
 However, Cox later wrote a different perspective.
-He mentions that "...either of the brigades intrenched at Gauley Bridge could have laughed at Loring.
+He says "...either of the brigades intrenched at Gauley Bridge could have laughed at Loring.
 The river would have been impassable, for all the ferry-boats were in the keeping of our men on the right bank, and Loring would not dare pass down the valley leaving a fortified post on the line of communications by which he must return."
-He also wrote that "Lightburn's disaster" was "embarrassing to the government."
-Loring had done what he said he would do, and that was drive the Union army out of the Kanawha valley back to Ohio.
+He also wrote "Lightburn's disaster" was "embarrassing to the government."
+Loring had done what he said he would do, and this was drive the Union army out of the Kanawha valley back to Ohio.

 The Kanawha River Valley Campaign of 1862 is one of the most neglected events of the American Civil War.
 The battlefields at Fayetteville and Charleston are now covered by modern towns.
 Some of the campaign's events and places are memorialized with historical markers.
 Fayetteville has historical markers commemorating the 1862 battle and another battle that occurred in 1863.
 Not far from Charleston is a historical marker for Camp Piatt, near Belle, West Virginia, posted by the West Virginia Department of Culture and History.
 In Charleston, the restored Ruffner Log House (a.k.a.
 Rosedale) was used by Lightburn as his headquarters.
 Two historical markers commemorate the invasion of Ohio by Jenkins.
 In West Virginia, a highway marker titled "Ohio River Ford" marks the spot at Ravenswood where Jenkins crossed into Ohio.
 On the Ohio side, a historical marker titled "First Ohio Invasion" discusses the invasion, and is placed at Buffington Island north of the actual crossing point.